cheerun/kr-postposition/README.md

 For suitable postposition on korean word

 ## merge(word, type)
-Merge and return word with proper postposition according to type (attach() was deprecated.
+Merge and return word with proper postposition according to type.
+(attach() was deprecated.
 It will be removed on next major update)

 `word`: